nfl/react-metrics/docs/Guides.md

 `react-metrics` assumes that `metrics` wrapper receives [`location`](#location) props which is updated when the URL route changes to trigger page view call.

-Here is the implementation guides per use cases:
+Here are the implementation guides per use cases:

 | Routing Solution| Action required | Example |
 | ------------- | ------------- | ------------- |